University of Texas Removes Confederate Statues From Its Main Campus

 Also moved early Monday was a statue honoring former Texas Gov. James Stephen Hogg, which was part of an exhibit with the others.
 The statue for Hogg, who served as governor in the 1890s, will be considered for reinstallation elsewhere on campus.

-Baltimore was one of the first cities to take down Confederate statues last week in the wake of the violence in Charlottesville.
+Baltimore was one of the first cities to take down Confederate statues last week in the wake of the violence in Charlottesville earlier this month.
 Cities across the country followed suit, and more than a dozen jurisdictions have made moves to either reconsider the placement of Confederate statues or approved their removal.

 Duke University in Durham, North Carolina, authorized the removal of a Lee statue from the front of its chapel on Saturday.